-"Now begin your planning process for deploying, relocating, establishing the unit's area's of operation, conducting causeway operations, and defending the unit's area of operations.
-This exercise will begin with receipt of this warning order and ends on notification from me to redeploy to home station."
+"We will deploy to a new theater of operations in support of the higher HQ mission.
+We will be employed to move personnel, cargo, and equipment during water terminal or special operations.
+Begin your planning process for deploying and relocating the unit to grid coordinates, establishing the unit's area's of operation, performing watercraft transportation support, and defending our assigned area.
+This exercise will begin with a receipt of this warning order and ends on notification from me to redeploy to home station."